How To Feed A Loon

 • Heat the camal (or skillet) over high heat.
 Allow the comal/skillet to heat for a few minutes.

 • Gently place the tortilla onto the hot surface.
 You should hear a slight sizzle.
-Wait about 45 seconds and then use a spatula to flip the tortilla over.
-Wait another 45 seconds.
-Flip again, you should begin to see little brown spots and the tortilla should puff slightly in places.
-You may need to flip again.
+Wait 30 seconds and then use a spatula to flip the tortilla over.
+Wait another minute.
+Flip again, and you should begin to see little brown spots, and the tortilla should puff.
+(Don't worry if your tortilla doesn't puff, it will still be delicious.)

 • Remove the tortilla to a tortilla warmer that is lined with a cloth napkin.
 Cover the napkin over the tortilla and repeat this process until all the dough has been used.
 As the hot tortillas rest in the warmer, they will continue to be steamed and get very soft and pliable.